 The Black Swan (B,L,D)

 Today we trek across a limestone plateau dotted with prehistoric settlements, stone circles, and burial mounds.
 In the charming village of Orton, we’ll stop for lunch and visit the chocolate shop and factory.
 Continue the hike or transfer back to Ravenstonedale for a wander along the riverside or to try a pint of local ale.
-(8 miles or 16 miles hiking, 4-9 hours)
+(8 or 15 miles hiking, 4–9 hours)

 The Black Swan (B,L,D)